In this article, I will share how professional traders choose leverage for a $50 account.

 Finally, as mentioned in the table above, the longer your holding time is the lower the ratio.

-Short-term scalpers typically trade higher leverage ratios because their holding times in the market are usually between a few seconds to a few minutes which decreases risk.
+Short-term scalpers typically trade higher ratios because their holding times in the market are usually between a few seconds to a few minutes which decreases risk.

 What to think about when you leverage a $50 trading account

-- When using $50 as margin requirement it is easy to get carried away and increase the leverage to get more buying power.
+- When using $50 as margin requirement it is easy to get carried away and increase the debt to get more buying power.
 This is a mistake because even though you have a small account, it is still possible to grow it over time.

 - Many traders that trade a small account size tend to skip out on risk management tools such as stop-losses.
 This is a mistake.
 You should treat your $50 account seriously, just as if it were $5000.
 This way you will be more focused and make fewer mistakes.